 As a second test, pull on a few needles lightly.

 Your final inspection is for bugs.

-Cut the tree down, by sawing as close to the ground as possible.
-Cut at a
+Cut the tree down.
+Saw as close to the ground as possible.
+Cut at

 until you are ready to put it up and decorate it.

 Putting up the tree starts with getting the right base.
 Avoid the